Pylot implemented an indutrial IoT (IIot) solution to manage and control the drying (curing) plant on a 100 hectare macadamia farm.

-Pylot has been appointed by Bosch Munitch to deliver an Ingenu RPMA network solution to monitor water consumption of farmers from rivers, in the area of the Lower Berg , Western Cape.
+Pylot was appointed to deliver an Ingenu RPMA network solution to monitor water consumption of farmers from rivers, in the area of the Western Cape.
 This includes the modems for the meters as well as the Pylot Portal front-end management system.

-With the drought having a huge impact in the western part of our country, irrigation boards are requiring more visibility in to consumption of river water by farmers.
-The solution provides each farmer with access on the web portal and mobile app, as well as an overall view of all water meters for teh irrigation board.
+With the drought having a huge impact on the western part of our country, irrigation boards are requiring more visibility into the consumption of river water by farmers.
+The solution provides each farmer with access on the web portal and mobile app, as well as an overall view of all water meters for the irrigation board.

-The solution is an end-to-end IoT application with Bosch Munitech supplying and installing the water meters, and Pylot providing the modems, Ingenu radio netwrok access points, radio high sites and Pylot Portal for viewing of data and reports.
+The solution is an end-to-end IoT application with Pylot providing the modems, Ingenu radio network access points, radio high sites and Pylot Portal for viewing of data and reports.

-Pylot is currenlty working with a large privately owned sugar grower to determine the benefits of IoT in this sector.
-The project includes collecting data from soil moisture probes, water pressure sensors, rain gauges, control pumps and dam levels to optimise water and electricity consumption on the farm.
+Pylot worked with a large privately owned sugar grower to determine the benefits of IoT in this sector.
+The project included collecting data from soil moisture probes, water pressure sensors, rain gauges, control pumps and dam levels to optimise water and electricity consumption on the farm.